Why didn't you file your tax returns?

 In almost every case we see, no, you do not need to file every year.
 The IRS generally wants to see the last seven years of returns on file.
 But it depends.
 If the IRS filed for you, you'll want to replace the Substitute for Returns with returns of your own to reduce the balance they assessed.
 If you're getting refunds and won't owe taxes, you can focus on the last four years only (as the statute of limitations prevents refunds beyond 3-4 years.)

 How do your tax professionals at Washington Tax Services handle this for you?

 1. Research and analyze.

 We get thorough information on your tax situation, treading very lightly by posting Power of Attorney for you and researching your record online.
 By acquiring your tax info online, we avoid direct contact with the IRS and that might flag your situation.

 We'll determine the amount of years that need to be filed.
 All of the IRS records will be faxed to our office or we'll download them off the IRS e-services website.

-There are cases where the IRS filed for you—creating balances due—and you're likely going to be a hardship or Offer in Compromise (OIC) candidate.
-In these scenarios, we might not file the returns as it's a waste of effort; you're going to settle with them anyway so why bother?
+There are cases where the IRS filed for you—creating balances due—and you're likely going to be a hardship candidate.
+In these scenarios, we might not file the returns as it's a waste of effort; you're likely not going to pay in full so why bother?

 Before May 17th, 2022, you will receive tax refunds for the years 2018, 2019, 2020 and 2021 if you are entitled to them.
 After May 17th, you will lose the 2018 refund as the statute of limitations prevents refunds after three years.